Monotones in General Resource Theories: Generalized Resource Yield and Generalized Resource Cost

 which are both resource monotones.
 The $\yield{f}{}$ of $r$ is the largest value of $f$ among the resources that can be obtained from $r$ for free.
 On the other hand, the $\cost{f}{}$ of $r$ is the smallest value of $f$ among the resources one can use to obtain $r$ for free.

-\begin{example}[monotones from dimension functions] Consider a resource theory of quantum channels where the free resources are classical channels, i.e., quantum channels that are completely dephased in some basis.
-Define the dimension, $\mathrm{dim}(\Phi)$, of a quantum channel $\Phi$ to be the dimension of the Hilbert space of the system transmitted by the channel, which we can take to be the smaller of the input and output dimensions.
-In this case, the $\cost{\mathrm{dim}}{}(\Phi)$, or \emph{dimension cost} of a channel $\Phi$, is the smallest dimension of a channel from which $\Phi$ can be obtained by composition with free resources.
-The dimension cost of a channel is upper bounded by its dimension, but in general it can be strictly smaller, e.g., when the channel is completely decohering in some subspace of the Hilbert space.
+\begin{example}[monotones from dimension functions] Consider a resource theory of one-way quantum communication, in which free resources include arbitrary pre- and post-processings as well as one-way classical communication channels.
+Define the dimension, $\mathrm{dim}(\Phi)$, of a quantum channel to be the smaller of the Hilbert space dimensions of its input and output respectively.
+The $\cost{\mathrm{dim}}{}(\Phi)$, or \emph{dimension cost} of a channel $\Phi$, is then the smallest dimension of a channel from which $\Phi$ can be obtained by composition with free resources.
+The dimension cost of a channel is upper bounded by its dimension, but in general it can be strictly smaller.
 Similar dimension cost and dimension yield monotones arise in any resource theory that can be embedded in vector spaces, and thus in any quantum resource theory. \end{example}